Gifted and Talented Secondary Selective Entrance Program

 Specialist Extension Program Opportunities

 Once a student has successfully gained a place in the Gifted and Talented Program and enrolled at Comet Bay College, he or she will be invited to apply and audition for inclusion in a number of other Year 7 Extension Programs offered at the College.

 - Extension Performing Arts – Drama and Dance

-- Extension Music – SIM students automatically qualify.
+- Extension Music – IMSS students automatically qualify.

-Opportunities for students within the Gifted and Talented Education Program
+Opportunities for students within the Gifted and Talented Program

 Students are able to access guest speakers and participate in excursions and incursions that both complement and supplement their classroom studies by providing opportunities to broaden students’ interpretation, understanding and application to the ‘real world’.

 Through affiliations with various tertiary institutions, our students have the chance to mix with like-minded peers from around Western Australia and participate in programs such as the Science Experience with Engineering at Curtin University; BioGENEius Challenge conducted by Murdoch University and Sir Charles Court Youth Leaders conference.
 Each year talented writers participate in a series of Creative Writing Workshops facilitated by leading Australian authors and hosted by the Fremantle Children’s Literature Centre.
 Our most recent additions include Robotics and United Nations Youth Australia Voice.

 Participation in a variety of competitions is encouraged as it allows the students to gain confidence while fostering their talents.
 Examples include the Rio Tinto Big Science Competition, Westpac Maths Awards, the da Vinci Decathlon Competition, Giant Classroom National History Competition, Bendigo Community Bank Competition and Regional Chess Tournament.